bayyangjie/Data-Visualization-and-Storytelling/README.md

 df <- df %>%
   mutate(country = str_replace(country, "C�te d'Ivoire", "Ivory Coast"))
 ```
+Shortening the variable names for easier referencing.
+And also removing special characters in the variable names by renaming the country name (e.g from Cote d'Ivoire to "Ivory Coast).

 #### Converting dates into just 'year' values:
 ```